iskanderrr/simple-scraper/README.md

 a simple web scraper that get products details from a website
 ## output
 #### excel
--id
+- id
--Name
+- Name
--brand
+- brand
--price
+- price
--description
+- description

-also saves the product image as > id.jpg
+also saves the product image as >id.jpg